michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I cried every single day for four months, [August through November](https://youtu.be/mivX4QYx9w8?si=M0XPWoM3Zq3vF6ey&t=230).

-I'm going blind.
+The reality is I'm going blind.
+Gradually.

 I'm at the proverbial edge of being designated "legally blind".
 All I can do is fall.

 Regenerative treatment is a pipe dream.
 There will probably never be a cure, advancements in artificial intelligence notwithstanding.

 And even _if_ a cure appears, it will arrive too late.
+It's already too late.

 I understand this.
 I understand that.